 Safety of travelers along US 395 and State Route 14 corridor has been the primary concern of the Local Transportation Commission since the late 1990's.
 The ICLTC partnered with Kern, Mono and San Bernardino Counties to facilitate the safety improvements in the region, primarily by pooling resources to widen two-lane sections to four-lanes.
 As a result, the majority of US 395 through Inyo County has been widened to four lanes.
 The remaining two-lane section that is currently under construction as a four-lane expressway is the Olancha/Cartago project.
-The programming of the Olancha-Cartago project has given the LTC a negative STIP share balance for many cycles.
+The programming of the Olancha-Cartago project has given LTC a negative STIP share balance for many cycles.
 This has limited the ability to program significant new funds in STIP.
 Inyo's STIP shares emerged out of the negative in the 2024 STIP cycle with approximately \$3 million.

 As the high priority four-laning of US 395 in Inyo County approaches completion, the Local Transportation Commission will continue to prioritize improvement projects to the US 395 and CA 14 corridors in Kern, San Bernardino, and Mono counties.
 The Tri-County MOU (Kern, Inyo & Mono) expired in the 2022 STIP but the MOU partners maintain a collaborative relationship.
+In 2023, Kern County programmed \$3.4 Million towards the Lone Pine Town Streets Rehabilitation project in its RTIP as a partial reimbursement to Inyo for fronting \$6.5 Million of construction costs for the Freeman Gulch Phase II project in Kern County.
+Mono County fronted the remaining \$5.8 Million.

 While the widening of US 395 to four lanes provides much needed improvements in terms of safety and continuity, the impacts to rural communities that are bisected by a four-lane highway without complete streets features have come to the forefront as a major concern.
 The bifurcation of towns and communities without complete streets elements such as bicycle lanes, crossings and pedestrian facilities lead to dangerous highway crossings, and the segregation of residents from adjacent and important community destinations.
 Within communities along US 395, bike lanes exist only in Bishop and Bridgeport (Mono county).
 Sidewalks exist only within the more populated communities of Bishop, Big Pine, Lone Pine, and Independence.
 There are no pedestrian or bicycle facilities linking destinations outside of those communities.
 The Local Transportation Commission prioritizes collaborating with Caltrans to ensure that complete streets components and connectivity improvements are incorporated into current and future projects along US 395.
-In 2023, Caltrans and ESCOG, in collaboration with Inyo and Mono Counties submitted a proposal to the Highways to Boulevards, Reconnecting Communities grant program.
+In 2023, Caltrans and ESCOG, in collaboration with Inyo and Mono Counties, submitted a proposal to the Caltrans Highways to Boulevards, Reconnecting Communities Pilot program.
+This proposal was not awarded.
+In 2024, the ESCOG, in collaboration with Caltrans District 9, submitted a revised application to the federal Reconnecting Communities grant program.